boazbk/crypto/lec_21_obfuscation.md

 * _Public key encryption_ and _digital signatures_ that enable Alice and Bob to set up such a virtually secure channel without _sharing a prior key_.
 This enables our "information economy" and protects virtually every financial transaction over the web.
 Moreover, it is the crucial mechanism for supplying "over the air" software updates which smart devices whether its  phones, cars, thermostats or anything else.
 Some had predicted that this invention will change the nature of our form of government to [crypto anarchy](http://www.activism.net/cypherpunk/crypto-anarchy.html) and while this may be hyperbole, governments everywhere are [worried](https://www.fbi.gov/about-us/otd/going-dark-issue) about this invention.

 * _Hash functions_ and _pseudorandom function_ enable us to create authentication tokens for deriving one-time passwords out of shared keys, or deriving long keys from short passwords.
-They are also useful as a tool in _password based key exchange_, which enables two parties to communicate securely (with fairly good is not overwhelming probability)  when they share a 6 digit PIN, even if the adversary can easily afford much much more than $10^6$ computational cycles.
+They are also useful as a tool in _password based key exchange_, which enables two parties to communicate securely (with fairly good but not overwhelming probability)  when they share a 6 digit PIN, even if the adversary can easily afford much much more than $10^6$ computational cycles.

 * _Fully homomorphic encryption_ allows computing over encrypted data.
 Bob could prepare Alice's taxes without knowing what her income is, and more generally store all her data and perform computations on it, without knowing what the data is.